pydantic/pydantic/docs/concepts/json.md

     ```py
-    from typing import Annotated, Any
+    from typing import Any
+    from typing_extensions import Annotated

     import pydantic_core